Orthodontics is the area of dentistry concerned with the growth of the teeth, jaws and face.

 Orthodontics

-Why are my teeth not straight?
+Why aren’t my child’s teeth straight?

 Orthodontics

-What will the impact of orthodontic treatment be?
+What impact can orthodontic treatment have?

 Orthodontics